 Once in a while there would be part numbers especially defined for the group.

-When the drawing was released to Document Control this would put the basic requirements for setting this part into motion.
-It would be sent to purchasing.
-They would review the part and send it to the appropriate manufacturing department or supplier to procure a quote resulting in an order for a number of parts.
+When the drawing was released to Document Control where it was archived.
+This would put the basic requirements for setting this part into motion.
+It would be available for manufacturing planning who would send it to purchasing.
+They would review the drawing and send it to the appropriate manufacturing department or supplier to procure a quote resulting in an order for a number of parts.

 When I start a part numbering system for a company.
 I start with two letters that define the company.
 I also define each of the company products with unique set of top model numbers.